sematext/docs/docs/monitoring/spm-faq.md

 SPM_MONITOR_COLLECT_INTERVAL=30000
 ```

-The value is expressed in milliseconds.
-If you are adjusting it, we
+The value is expressed in milliseconds and it can be adjusted from
+10000 to 60000.
+If you are adjusting it, we recommend setting it to 30000.
-recommend setting it to 30000.
-With bigger values it is possible some
+With bigger values it is possible some 1-minute intervals would be displayed
-1-minute intervals would be displayed without the data in the UI.
+without the data in the UI.

 After you have made the changes, restart your Sematext Agent.